British European Airways Flight 706

-United Kingdom AAIB concluded that the failure of the rear pressure bulkhead had been caused by undetected corrosion located at the rear of the aircraft.
-The corrosion couldn't be noticed by crew due to the inspection technique that had been applied by BEA.
+The British AAIB concluded that the failure of the rear pressure bulkhead had been caused by undetected corrosion located at the rear of the aircraft.
+The corrosion could not be noticed by crew due to the inspection technique that had been applied by BEA.
 Numerous pressurization cycles caused the crack to grow, weakening the rear pressure bulkhead until the structure was unable to withstand further repeated stress.

 Aircraft

 The aircraft involved in the crash was a Vickers Vanguard type 951, registered in United Kingdom as G-APEC.
-The aircraft was built in 1959 with a serial number of 706.
-It was delivered to BEA in 1961.
+The aircraft was built in 1959 with a serial number of 706, and was delivered to BEA in 1961.

 Flight

 Flight 706 took off from Runway 28L (now 27L) of London Heathrow Airport at 09:34 local time with 55 passengers and 8 crew members.
 After take off, Flight 706 was routed via Epsom, Biggin and Detling in accordance to the "Dover One" standard instrument departure clearance.
 The crew of Flight 706 later reported over the Dover VOR at 09:54 local time.
 At the time, Flight 706 was climbing through 14,200 ft.
 At 10:01, the communication was handed over to Brussels Air Traffic Control.